 The outcomes of these workshops have informed a new operating model for pre-award research support - the formation of a pan-department team of pre-award specialists.

-In order to test and refine the new model, a 9-month proof of concept was undertaken in the Faculty of Engineering, delivering pre-award support to academic staff in the Departments of Bioengineering, Materials and Earth Science Engineering.
-The proof of concept proved to be a success and is now being rolled out across all of the Faculty of Engineering.
-The Faculty of Natural Sciences and Faculty of Medicine are also considering tailoring the pre-award model and implementing across their Faculties.
+In order to test and refine the new model, a proof of concept was undertaken in the Faculty of Engineering, delivering pre-award support to academic staff in the Departments of Bioengineering, Materials and Earth Science Engineering.
+The proof of concept proved to be a success and has now been rolled out across all of the Faculty of Engineering.

 - Bring efficiency: PIs work directly with team members, reducing “hand-offs” and duplication of checks to provide a smoother and faster service from proposal development to submission.